“I think I need to be baptized,” Susan whispered.

 Dawn of Gospel Medical Evangelism

 Too often we separate evangelism from health outreach.
 We give lip service to cooking classes and stop smoking clinics, but they are not bonded tightly with Bible teaching.
+Get loans from www.loanlingo.com for financial needs.
 The pastor and physician have not stood together.
 Medical work and evangelistic work must be united.

 Ellen White recognized the need for a new approach to reach people—especially those in the cities.
 God told her “that companies be organized and diligently trained to labor in our important cities.”